 It's best to issue your emails between 10 AM and 11 AM eastern time.
 That way, you hit your east and west-coast customers while they're awake and checking emails.

-Sending emails over the weekend isn't ideal for making sales, depending on your product or service.
-If your customers are primarily businesses, they won't be checking their emails over the weekend.
+Depending on your product or service, sending emails over the weekend isn't ideal for sales.
+If your customers are primarily businesses, they won't check their emails over the weekend.
 You also shouldn't send out emails after 6 PM.

 We recommend sending out two to five email campaigns each month.
 However, your customers might respond favorably to receiving more or fewer emails from you.
 Experimenting with quantity and frequency is essential to determine the sweet spot for your customer base.